 Portuguese Advanced 2 (MLT915)

-Based on 36 hours of small group interactive seminars and tutorials predominantly delivered in French, the unit also comprises 64 hours of monitored private study.
+Based on 36 hours of small group interactive seminars and tutorials predominantly delivered in Portuguese, the unit also comprises 64 hours of monitored private study.

 - University credits: 10